 See more section

 With a background as a professional engineer (P.E.) and with engineering work experience both in the U.S. and overseas, Sam offers an informed perspective on new technologies and related businesses.
-His work is bolstered by his knowledge of computer architecture, virtualization, networking, software, and semiconductors, as well as his experience in machine learning, manufacturing, medical devices, mechanical systems, fluid dynamics, thermodynamics, and heat transfer.
+His work is bolstered by his patent experience in electronics, wireless devices, machine learning, computer architecture, virtualization, networking, software, semiconductors, manufacturing, medical devices, mechanical and refrigeration systems, fluid dynamics, thermodynamics, and heat transfer.
 Sam maintains a special focus on green technologies and is a Leadership in Energy and Environmental Design accredited professional (LEED AP).

-For several years, Sam has mentored IP law students at the Brigham Young University Law & Entrepreneurship Clinic, guiding them in prior art searches and the preparation of patent and trademark applications.
+Sam is Affiliate Faculty at the J. Reuben Clark Law School at Brigham Young University where he is the Patent Faculty Clinic Supervisor for the Law & Entrepreneurship Clinic, overseeing prior art searches, patent application preparation, and patent filings by clinic students.
 He is also an Adjunct Assistant Professor of Law at the S.J.
-Quinney College of Law at the University of Utah, where he mentors student teams in patent matters for the Bench-to-Bedside program.
+Quinney College of Law at the University of Utah, where he helps oversee patent counseling and patent drafting for student teams in the Bench-to-Bedside program.

 Sam is fluent in Spanish and Portuguese.